-Equine Assisted Activities and Therapy use the horse’s dynamic movement to improve trunk mobility and strength which in turn, affects limb function.
+Equine-assisted services use the horse’s dynamic movement to improve trunk mobility and strength which in turn, affects limb function.
 The horse provides a consistent and rhythmic movement pattern that facilitates the treatment goals, which are crucial to the student’s success.
-Current Equine Assisted Activities and Therapies (EAAT) include: Therapeutic Riding (TR), Equine Assisted Therapy (EAT), Equine Facilitated Psychotherapy/Learning (EFP/L), and Equine Services for Heroes.
+Current equine-assisted services (EAS) include: Therapeutic Riding (TR), Equine-Assisted Therapy (EAT), Equine-Facilitated Psychotherapy/Learning (EFP/L), and Equine Services for Heroes.

 Each of our programs is taught by a PATH certified instructor.
 A potential rider is evaluated and placed in one of our programs based on the individual needs of the rider.

-Our riders range in age from 6 to 50+ with the majority (90%) under the age of eighteen.
-Our riders are challenged by a variety of disabilities including ADHD, developmental delay, Autism, Cerebral Palsy, Down Syndrome, fetal alcohol affects and various psychosocial challenges.
+Our riders range in age from six to 50+ with the majority (90%) under the age of 18.
+Our riders are challenged by a variety of diagnoses including ADHD, developmental delay, autism spectrum disorder, cerebral palsy, Down syndrome, post-traumatic stress, and various psychosocial challenges.